 Grand Canyon formation is just one interesting thing to learn about on a Grand Canyon tour.
 You can add an interesting insight into rock formations when you take a Grand Canyon tour from Las Vegas.
 This day trip is often booked by vacationers as a way to escape Las Vegas for a while.
 On tour, you will see amazing scenery and learn more about Grand Canyon formation.

 Reviewing the Layers To Make Sense Of Rock Development

 To learn more about Grand Canyon formation, students of Grand Canyon geology review a diagram, called a stratigraphic column.
 This image presents the canyon’s rock layers, with the oldest one featured on the bottom.
-Therefore, the youngest rocks are displayed at the top.
-In the study of geology, this type of layering is called superposition, and explains the formation of rocks.
+Therefore, the youngest rocks lay at the top.
+In the study of geology, this type of layering is known as superposition, and explains the formation of rocks.
 The top rocks are always younger than the rocks beneath them.

 Diagramming the Layers of Rocks

 Kaibab limestone represents the youngest and uppermost rock layer at the Grand Canyon.
 However, the rock layer was formed at the bottom of the sea.
 Nevertheless, you can find this layer at elevations as high as 9,000 feet today.
 To explain this positioning, scientists state that uplift of the Colorado Plateau resulted in the placement.
 More specifically, plate tectonics lifted the rock, forming a plateau that the Colorado River could erode.
 Why the uplift happened is still under investigation.

 When Kaibab limestone was formed, it occurred about 270 million years ago.
 At that time, North America made up the western section of a super-continent, named Pangaea.
 The region of the Grand Canyon was covered by a warm, shallow, and clearly lit sea with a muddy and sandy floor.
 Both sponges and brachiopods dominated the waters.
 Other marine life included fish, sharks, and corals.